What is Medical Massage?

 Intro to medical massage Pt.
 1

-Jens meets with our newest massage therapist, Geno!
+Jens meets with massage therapist, Geno!
 In this video we talk about: Geno's history, and what medical massage means to him.
 Here’s the cheat sheet of the questions Jens asked:

 What made you choose massage therapy?

 How long did you attend massage therapy school and where?

 How long have you been a massage therapist?

 What specifically do you love most about massage therapy?